Southgate keeping Foden in England calculations

 Alex Oxlade-Chamberlain is another in contention to claim a starting berth alongside Jordan Henderson and Harry Winks, who appears to have edged ahead of Declan Rice in the holding role.

-Liverpool midfielder Oxlade-Chamberlain continued his fine form by scoring the opener against Montenegro on Thursday, having battled back from a serious knee injury suffered two months before the World Cup.
+Liverpool midfielder Oxlade-Chamberlain continued his fine form by scoring the opener against Montenegro on Friday (AEDT), having battled back from a serious knee injury suffered two months before the FIFA World Cup.

 "In that time there have been a lot of other boys who have come through," Oxlade-Chamberlain said.